-Not all us can afford a sperate low and high pulley machine for our home gyms, so the next best thing we can get our hands on is a cable machine that includes both an upper pulley for lat pull down and tricep pushdowns plus a low pulley for seated rows etc.
+Not all us can afford a seperate low and high pulley machine for our home gyms, so the next best thing we can get our hands on is a cable machine that includes both an upper pulley for lat pull downs and tricep pushdowns plus a low pulley for seated rows etc.

 Thankfully the CB-12 incorporates both, but that’s not all; this versatile machine also includes a mid-level pulley and the ab crunch station with a harness.

-Yes, this machine offers a ton of features an excellent weight capacity, a light commercial build, but there are always a few issues when buying home pulley systems, especially when we are paying low prices.
+Yes, this machine offers a ton of features-an impressive weight capacity, a light commercial build, but there are always a few issues when buying home pulley systems, especially when we are paying low prices.

 Cables break, bearings, bushings wear and need replacing, this is something that will happen to CB 12 lat pull at some time in its lifespan.
 It’s not a deal killer, but its something you must expect when paying low prices for home gym gear.
 And pulley systems are notorious for operating issues.

 On the positive side, cables are easy to replace as to are the bearing and bushing systems.
 Two hours’ work one afternoon is all it takes.
 It’s not something that will happen every month, more like once every few years or so.